Romanus Litrinis in Britannia

 Here you see the Imperial Roman toilets at Vercovicium Fort, a part of Hadrian's Wall in Northumberland, England.

-Three Roman legions were involved in the construction, the Second, Sixth and Twentieth Legions.
-They left their inscriptions in the turrets and milecastles, and this shows that the three legions each used their own unique slightly different designs.
+Three Roman legions were involved in the construction: the Second, Sixth and Twentieth Legions.
+They left their inscriptions in the turrets and milecastles, and this shows that the three legions each used their own unique designs.
+Very similar, but noticeably different.

 The wall was mostly complete in AD 128, after about six years of construction.